paper-co/notion-chat-langchain-hackathon/README.md

 ## 🧑 Instructions for ingesting your own dataset

+### Your Pinecone index should should be Metric type 'cosine' with the Dimensions of 1536, or it will not work.

 Export your dataset from Notion.
 You can do this by clicking on the three dots in the upper right hand corner and then clicking `Export`.

 Follow these Notion instructions: [Exporting your content](https://www.notion.so/help/export-your-content)